 The grass should be mowed high.
 This is my lawn for relaxing around and not a putting green.
 So, high works fine!
 I mow at around 5 cm.
 That’s the highest my lawn-mower goes.
 My next lawn mower will have the option to mow even higher.

 For those professional looking lines on the lawn, that are so frequently seen on golf courses, push the lawn mower in the same direction every time.

 The best time to do it is when the soil and leaves are dry.
 I prefer mowing the lawn when the sun is high up.
 During rainy season, sometimes I have to mow the lawn twice a week.
 During winters, I don’t mow the lawn for a few months.

 Which lawn mower works the best?
-The one that you are willing to use everytime.
-I use a rotary lawn mower powered by electricity.
+The one that you are willing to use every time.
+I use a rotary lawnmower powered by electricity.
 Earlier I used to use a manual ribbon lawn-mower but it could cut only to a height of about 3 cm.
-That was too less for me.
-My dream is to have a ride-on lawn mower with a beer bottle holder (though I have a tiny lawn on two different levels, but then what’s the harm in dreaming?)
-Experts rave about mulching lawn mowers that chop down the cut grass and add it back to the lawn.
+That was too little for me.
+My dream is to have a ride-on lawnmower with a beer bottle holder (though I have a tiny lawn on two different levels, but then what’s the harm in dreaming?)
+Experts rave about mulching lawn-mowers that chop down the cut grass and add it back to the lawn.
 I have never tried them.

 Fertilizing the Lawn –

 Green green grass requires a lot of food.
 Twice a year, I fertilize my lawn using fine compost made from kitchen waste, grass clippings, dry leaves.
 One problem with fertilizing the lawn is that the trees planted next to the lawn tend to grow fast and give out lots and lots of leaves.
 This may be good or bad depending on what trees are growing around your lawn.